gvwilson/sys-tutorial/pages/index.md

 [% single "src/run_local_server.sh" %]

--   We're going to want more control
+-   Pushing files to GitHub so that we can use them is annoying
-    -   And pushing files to GitHub so that we can use them is annoying
+-   And we want to show how to make things *wrong* so that we can then make them *right*
 -   Use Python's [`http.server`][py_http_server] module
     to run a [%g local_server "local server" %]
     -   Host name is [%g localhost "`localhost`" %]